jintan-pki/Dapper-Extensions/readme.md

 # Introduction

+# New change here
-This repro uses .Net Standard 2.0, .Net Framework 4.6.1 and Dapper 2.0.35.
-Open the sln with Visual Studio 2019, run unit test with NUnit V3 Test Adapter.
+* This repro uses .Net Standard 2.0 to support .net core\framework, and using Dapper 2.0.35.
+* Open the sln with Visual Studio 2019, run unit test with NUnit V3 Test Adapter.

 Dapper Extensions is a small library that complements [Dapper](https://github.com/SamSaffron/dapper-dot-net) by adding basic CRUD operations (Get, Insert, Update, Delete) for your POCOs.
 For more advanced querying scenarios, Dapper Extensions provides a predicate system.
 The goal of this library is to keep your POCOs pure by not requiring any attributes or base class inheritance.

 Customized mappings are achieved through [ClassMapper](https://github.com/tmsmith/Dapper-Extensions/wiki/AutoClassMapper).